OpenF2/F2/docs/src/index.md

 * customized solutions that include only the content, tools, and providers that you want,
 * private-labeled solutions that are true to your design standards and branding elements,
-* user-customized experiences that remember each user’s entitlements and preferences,
+* user-customized experiences that remember each user's entitlements and preferences,
 * reusable Apps that you can develop once and use cross-platform on web, tablet and mobile devices,
 * a multi-vendor environment that enables each vendor to use a shared authentication scheme and to communicate context to each other so that they can act together as one.

 ## Who

 The F2 concept was born in Boulder, Colorado at [Markit On Demand](http://www.markitondemand.com) (MOD).
 F2 was brought to life through conversations with industry partners who individually express common frustrations and desire a coordinated solution.

-MOD’s development team is committed to following the technical guidelines defined by the F2 standard and actively contribute enhancements to future F2 releases.
+MOD's development team is committed to following the technical guidelines defined by the F2 standard and actively contribute enhancements to future F2 releases.

 ### Advisory Board